geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 At the time of writing, we need the _nightly_ rust compiler to use Address Sanitizer in our programs.
-So we have to make sure that our project uses the nightly compiler, if we haven't already done so:
+So we have to make sure that our project uses the nightly toolchain, if it's not already doing that:

 ```shell
 $ rustup override set nightly
 ```
-This will make sure that the given project, and _only that_, uses the nightly compiler, which enables us to pass the `-Z` family of flags.
-To run our program, we essentially just `cargo run` with some extra compiler flags:
+This will make sure that the given project, and _only that_, uses the nightly compiler, which allows us to pass the `-Z` family of flags.
+To run our program, we essentially just `cargo run` it with some extra compiler flags:

 ```shell
 $ RUSTFLAGS="-Z sanitizer=address" cargo run --target x86_64-unknown-linux-gnu
 ```

-Note that we also have to specify the target explicitly [^target].
+Note that we also have to specify the target explicitly[^target].

 # Analyzing the Address Sanitizer Output

-We'll now have a quick look at how to analyze the output of address sanitizer, without going into great detail, because there are tons of tutorials on the web.
+We'll now have a quick look at how to analyze the output of Address Sanitizer, without going into great detail, because there are tons of tutorials on the web.
 But let's at least see how we can make use of the output.
 When we run our program we get an output such as this: